randomstr1ng/virtual-sap-death-star/README.md

 SAP is correct that `<sid>adm` OS access is a prerequisite.
 What the response does not address is that the feature ships with a profile parameter (`login/create_virtual_user_sapstar`) specifically intended to prevent this from working — and that parameter can be bypassed.
 It ships with an audit log entry specifically intended to record when this feature is used — and that entry can be suppressed.
 These are not properties of the underlying OS.
 They are properties of the SAP application.

 But per SAP PSIRT: false positive.
-So here we are.
+So here we are - enjoy ;)